 Try an ale brewed in Scotland's oldest inhabited house.
 Traquair House had its own brewery in the 1700s, but it fell into disuse until being rediscovered in the 1960s.
 The brewery has since expanded and sells worldwide.
 The Traquair House Ale is the orginal product from the revived brewery.
 Despite being 7.2% I found this to be surprisingly light tasting with a subtle fruity aftertaste.
+I also tried the Jacobite Ale and the Bear Ale.

 This is history in a bottle.
 The old fashioned writing on the bottle and the dark brown, almost black colour of the liquid made me feel like I should be drinking this out of a tankard in a coaching inn.
 I like that this brewery sticks to its roots and does not try to compete with the hipster bottle label design that is becoming common with the newer breweries in Scotland.